8ctopus/sciter-events/README.md

 This is a [sciter.js](https://sciter.com/) events demo.

-## get started
+## demo

 - git clone the repository
-- run `install.bat` to download the latest sciter binaries and library
+- run `install.bat` to download the latest sciter binaries and the sciter package manager
+- install packages `php spm.phar install`
-- start `scapp.bat`
+- run `scapp.bat`
 - to refresh the app after changes to the html/css click `F5`

 ## event